Cardinal Pell, whose convictions were overturned, dies at 81

-ROME (AP) — Cardinal George Pell, who was the most senior Catholic cleric to be convicted of child sex abuse and spent 404 days in solitary confinement in his native Australia only to have his convictions overturned, died Tuesday.
+ROME (AP) — Cardinal George Pell, who was the most senior Catholic cleric to be convicted of child sex abuse and spent 404 days in solitary confinement in his native Australia before his convictions were overturned, died Tuesday in Rome.
 He was 81.

-Pell died after undergoing hip surgery at Rome’s Salvator Mundi hospital, said a friend, Rev. Robert McCulloch, a Rome-base priest.
-He had been in Rome to attend the funeral last week of Pope Benedict XVI.
+Pell died after undergoing hip surgery at Salvator Mundi hospital, said a friend, the Rev. Robert McCulloch, a Rome-base priest.
+He had been in Rome to attend the funeral last week of the former Pope Benedict XVI.

+“This news comes as a great shock to all of us,” Sydney Catholic Archbishop Anthony Fisher said in a statement on Facebook.
+“Please pray for the repose of the soul of Cardinal Pell, for comfort and consolation for his family and for all of those who loved him and are grieving him at this time.”

-Pell, an Australian, was once the third-highest ranked Catholic in the Vatican after earlier serving as the Archbishop of Melbourne and Archbishop of Sydney.
+Pell, the former archbishop of Melbourne and Sydney, became the third-highest ranked official in the Vatican after Pope Francis tapped him in 2014 to reform the Vatican’s notoriously opaque finances as the Holy See’s first-ever finance czar.

-Pope Francis brought Pell to the Vatican in February 2014 to reform its finances as the first prefect of the newly created Secretariat for the Economy.
-But Pell returned to his native Australia in 2017 in an attempt to clear his name of child sex charges.
+He spent three years as prefect of the newly created Secretariat for the Economy, where he tried to impose international budgeting, accounting and transparency standards.

+But Pell returned to his native Australia in 2017 in an attempt to clear his name of child sex charges dating from his time as archbishop.
-A Victoria state County Court jury convicted him of molesting two 13-year-old choirboys at St. Patrick’s Cathedral in the latest 1990s shortly after he had become Archbishop of Melbourne.

-Pell served 404 days in solitary confinement before the full-bench of the High Court unanimously overturned his convictions in 2020.
-But his career in the Vatican was effectively over.
+A Victoria state County Court jury initially convicted him of molesting two 13-year-old choirboys at St. Patrick’s Cathedral in the latest 1990s shortly after he had become Archbishop of Melbourne.
+Pell served 404 days in solitary confinement before the full bench of the High Court unanimously overturned his convictions in 2020.

 During his time in prison, Pell kept a journal documenting everything from his prayers and Scripture readings to his conversations with visiting chaplains and the prison guards.
 The journal turned into a triptych, “Prison Journal,” the proceeds of which went to pay his substantial legal bills.